BigAl/breakfast-wrap-feed/TECHNICAL.md

 - Episode metadata is public (from ABC)
 - Audio files are hosted by ABC (not re-uploaded)
 - PocketCast downloads directly from ABC servers

-If you want a private feed, use the NAS solution instead.

 ## Costs